 Taking a divorce through the courts will allow the narcissist to relinquish some of their control to the judge.
 This may seem counter intuitive.
 You have to remember that the narcissist must feel powerful.
 Accordingly, if there is an unfavourable decision to be made, they won’t take any responsibility for it.
 The chances are that they are psychologically incapable of doing so anyway.

 The narcissist will rarely negotiate.
 In their mind they are right, so by extension everyone else is wrong.
-They will attempt to smear the good name of their spouse in the process and this can often extend to them offering up complete falsehoods to the court.
+They will attempt to smear the good name of their spouse in the process, and this can often extend to them offering up complete falsehoods to the court.

-So how do you divorce a narcissist
+So, how do you divorce a narcissist?

 The process is not going to be pleasant, but with the right handholding, your lawyer can bat away all of the nonsense, tear it away back to its very centre and ensure that the courts concentrate on the correct core issues in the case.

-Sometimes it is possible to negotiate from the prospective that the narcissist believes erroneously that they are winning in such negotiations.
+Sometimes it is possible to negotiate from the prospective that the narcissist erroneously believes that they are winning in such negotiations.
 This takes very skilled and careful negotiation but can be achieved with the right lawyer.

 Sometimes simply tit for tat behaviour will simply draw out the proceedings even longer and be more destructive.
 However, this is not always possible to avoid since the narcissist will try to draw everyone into their battlefield.

-Again, it is very important for you to ensure that your lawyer makes clear to the court that this is the kind of conduct that will wipe out the parties assets and encourage the judge not to allow any further appeal since it is to be regarded as vexatious.
+Again, it is very important for you to ensure that your lawyer makes clear to the court that this is the kind of conduct that will wipe out the assets and encourage the judge not to allow any further appeal since it is to be regarded as vexatious.

-Dealing with a narcissist is very different from dealing with an ordinary kind or spouse or partner.
+Dealing with a narcissist is very different from dealing with an ordinary spouse or partner.
 It is therefore vital that you ensure that a divorce solicitor has the skills to bring matters back to where they should be and not to stay stray into narcissist land.